kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/outline.md

 **NOTE**: The denaturing described here is not implemented yet.
 The kinds of objects listed above can be put into a workload management workspace and it will give them its usual interpretation.
-For ones that add authorizations, this will indeed _add_ authorizations but not otherwise break something.
+For objects that add authorizations, this will indeed _add_ authorizations but not otherwise break something.
 The kcp server does not implement `FlowSchema` nor `PriorityLevelConfiguration`; those will indeed be